AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-automated-backup.md

 - SQL Server 2014 Standard
 - SQL Server 2014 Enterprise

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Automated Backup works with SQL Server 2014.
 If you are using SQL Server 2016, you can use Automated Backup v2 to back up your databases.
-For more information, see [Automated Backup v2 for SQL Server 2016 Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-automated-backup-v2/).
+For more information, see [Automated Backup v2 for SQL Server 2016 Azure Virtual Machines](./virtual-machines-windows-sql-automated-backup-v2.md).

 **Database configuration**: